jakkaj/ravenswood/docs/docker.md

 `deployments/Docker/topology/Dockerfile`

-A core tenet of this system is immatable deployments.
+A core tenet of this system is immutable deployments.
 The cluster is not modified, only new deployments are added (or removed).
 To this end, event deploying a new Storm topology is done via a deployment.

 This container when built takes a pre-built Storm topology.
 It's startup script will deploy the topology.
 This is much better than applying a command to a pod running in the cluster as it's repeatable and has provenance.